-This easy and healthy Pumpkin Spice Syrup will have you reaching for your homemade pumpkin spice latte all day long!
+If you ever wondered how to make pumpkin spice syrup for your coffee, I'm here to show you just how easy it is!
+This simple and healthy Pumpkin Spice Syrup will have you reaching for your homemade pumpkin spice latte all day long!
 No added sugar, made with real pumpkin, and all the deliciousness of the popular coffee drink without the sugar crash.
-There’s even room for some whipped cream!
+There's even room for some whipped cream!

 Here's the proof - a regular pumpkin spice latte at your favorite coffee shop will run you 390 calories and 14 grams of fat - most of which are saturated fat - plus 50 grams of sugar (mostly added sugar)!
 Yikes!
 My version is just 95 calories, 5 grams of fat - most of which are polyunsaturated fat - and only 6 grams of sugar (none are added sugar).
 Best of all, it's delicious!